IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 #### Template Configuration

 Next, we need to create the drop-down component's template, looping through the data using [`*igxFor`]({environment:angularApiUrl}/classes/igxforofdirective.html) instead of `*ngFor`.
-The `*igxFor` needs some additional configuration in order to properly display all of the items:
+The `*igxFor` directive needs some additional configuration in order to properly display all of the items:

 ```html
 <!-- drop-down-virtual.component.html -->